Using Outrig with Docker

 to communicate with the Outrig server on your host machine.
 In most Docker setups, no additional configuration is needed.

-2. Install Outrig Monitor in Container
+Step 1: Install Outrig in Container

-# ---- START: Outrig Integration ---- RUN apk add --no-cache curl RUN curl -sf https://outrig.run/install.sh | sh # ---- END: Outrig Integration ----
+# ---- START: Outrig Integration (Alpine) ---- RUN apk add --no-cache curl RUN curl -sf https://outrig.run/install.sh | sh RUN ln -sf ~/.local/bin/outrig /usr/local/bin/outrig # ---- END: Outrig Integration ----

 Note